CommandMC/HeroicWiki/Steam-Deck.md

     * `passwd`
     * Konsole will prompt you to create a password, any characters typed here will not display in the terminal.
 Once you have typed a password, press enter and Konsole will ask you to type it again to confirm.
     * If the commands after this step request a sudo password, type the password you created here for the respective step.
 4. Type the following command and press enter:
+    * `gamescope --version`
+    *  As of October 29th, 2024, the Gamescope version currently installed should be `3.15.13-2`, note this down for the next step.
+5. Type the following command and press enter:
     * `flatpak install org.freedesktop.Platform.VulkanLayer.gamescope --system -y`
-    * If you see a list, select `runtime/org.freedesktop.Platform.VulkanLayer.gamescope/x86_64/24.08` by typing the respective number.
+    * If you see a list of Gamescope versions, select the version closest to the version you located in Step 4.
+For example, as of October 29th, the Gamescope version currently installed should be `3.15.13-2`.
+Currently, the closest Flatpak version in the list should be `24.08`.
+Locate `runtime/org.freedesktop.Platform.VulkanLayer.gamescope/x86_64/24.08` in the list and confirm your selection by typing the respective number.
 For example, if it is the third item in the list, type `3` and press enter.
-5. The Flatpak Gamescope will now be installed and HDR will now work in Game Mode.
+6. The Flatpak Gamescope will now be installed and HDR will now work in Game Mode.

 **Optional: Freezing Updates**